AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 disposition to forgive their enemies that they will not lay aside those traits at death, but will pity, forgive, and pray for the wicked.
-The redeemed will unite in this prayer and will not God feel pity, and answer the prayer in which all the saved unite? **Augustine** presents these unanswerable objections and devotes many pages to a very feeble reply to them.
+The redeemed will unite in this prayer and will not God feel pity, and answer the prayer in which all the saved unite?
+Augustine presents these unanswerable objections and devotes many pages to a very feeble reply to them.

 So fully did the Christians of the First Century recognize the *Oracles*, and appeal to them, that they were frequently styled the Sibylists.
-Celsus applied the word to them, and **Origen**, though he accepted the Sibyl\'s teachings concerning destiny, objected that the term was not justly applied.
+Celsus applied the word to them, and Origen, though he accepted the Sibyl\'s teachings concerning destiny, objected that the term was not justly applied.
 This he does in *Against Celsius* V. 61.

-**Clement of Alexandria** not only calls the Sibyl a prophetess, but her *Oracles* a saving hymn.
+Clement of Alexandria not only calls the Sibyl a prophetess, but her *Oracles* a saving hymn.

-**Lactantius** cited fifty passages from the Sibyl in his evidences of Christianity.
+Lactantius cited fifty passages from the Sibyl in his evidences of Christianity.

 No book, not even the New Testament, exerted a wider influence on the